 Yes there is another big dome – nine to be exact in the shape of the similar sized Atomium that stands testament to all things sciencey, and like all great landmarks with the verve and dare to get through the planning process (Eiffel Tower, London Eye)- intended as a temporary exhibit for the 1958 World Fair but stayed after due to its popularity.
 It’s nine stainless steel baubles represent the atomic structure of iron crystals, holding views over the city, a sadly non-revolving restaurant, and some spirited ideas of what on earth to fill the balls with.
 Exhibits concentrate on the 1958 World Fair and the companies that exhibited there, many now dead.
 If you’re particularly into the trials and tribulations of defunct Belgian airline giant, Sabena, this is your place.
 Sadly I had no inclination to revisit this monument to all-directions queueing, and it is a bit of a trek outside the centre.
-Also worthy of mention is the fact so temporary was its design that before its reinforcement in 2004 it could have blown down in an 80 kmph storm, and that it’s top three balls are unreachable, ever since they found out they were utterly unsupported (the topmost one is available as it rests in the centre).
+Also worthy of mention is the fact so temporary was its design that before its reinforcement in 2004 it could have blown down in an 49 mph storm, and that it’s top three balls are unreachable, ever since they found out they were utterly unsupported (the topmost one is available as it rests in the centre).
+However it does look fantastic and instantly instagrammable if you’re of that age and ilk.
+And that they’ve since replaced the exhibits with snazzier stuff like techno monkeys or something.